JordanEvans/Diego/README.md

 Tab key turns completion on.

-Interactive Usage: Type as much of the word as you can and press the Tab key to see candidate suffixes, then...
+Interactive Usage: Type a prefix then press the Tab key to see candidate suffixes, then...

+- Hitting Return key will accept current suffix, and turns completion off.

 - Hitting Space key will accept current suffix, places a space after it and turns completion off.